-As shown in Figure 41, the information space block is further broken down into the boot kernel, residing in the upper 2 kB of flash memory, and the device information.
-The boot kernel is responsible for implementing a secure environment, where user application code can optionally be read and/or write protected, and executes the application from flash memory upon reset.
+As shown in Figure 26, the information space block is further broken down into the boot kernel, residing in the upper 4 kB of flash memory, and the device information space.
+The boot kernel is responsible for implementing a secure environment, where the user application code can optionally be read and/or write protected, and executes the application from flash memory on reset.
 The boot kernel also provides a mechanism to upgrade the firmware through a UART downloader.